 - Depression disrupts sleep in all ages, and this condition is especially common in older people.
 Many people with depression have trouble falling asleep at night or wake in the night and are unable to go back to sleep.

-- Dementia, especially Alzheimer disease, increases the length of stage 1 sleep and decreases stage 3, stage 4, and REM sleep.
+- Dementia, especially Alzheimer disease, increases the length of stage 1 sleep and decreases stage 3 and REM sleep.
 Dementia is linked to more episodes of sleep disruption and awakening, nocturnal wandering, and daytime napping.

 - Bipolar disorders, psychosis, and anxiety can result in difficulty falling asleep and/or staying asleep.